intelligent-machine-learning/dlrover/examples/pytorch/mnist/README.md

 ## Prepare Data

+You can directly use `datasets.MNIST()` to create a dataset, or you can manually download it as follows:

 - Download the dataset from [Kaggle MNIST Dataset](https://www.kaggle.com/datasets/hojjatk/mnist-dataset).
 - Untar the dataset into a directory like `data/mnist_png`.